Alternative Treatments for Diabetes Nerve Pain

 - Visualized breathing: Find a comfortable place where you can close your eyes.
-Picture relaxation entering your body -- and tension leaving your body.
+Picture relaxation entering your body -- and tension leaving the body.
 Breathe deeply, but in a natural rhythm.
-Visualize your breath coming into your nostrils, going into your lungs.
+Visualize the breath coming into your nostrils, going into your lungs.
 Picture it expanding your chest and abdomen.
-Then, visualize your breath going out the same way.
+Then, visualize the breath going out the same way.
 Each time you exhale, imagine you are getting rid of a little more tension.

 - Relax to music: Put on some music that lifts your mood and that you find soothing and calming.
 There are specially designed relaxation audio tapes or CDs that are perfect for this.

 - Mental imagery relaxation: This is also called guided imagery.
 It is a form of "mental escape" in which you create calming, peaceful images in your mind.
 You also identify self-talk -- your thoughts about your illness -- and focus on positive thoughts and emotions instead.